Fergie-B/CI_PP1_AG/README.md

 The Main features of the Apex Gym website span across five pages and include 11 sections

 ### Header Section
+- Appears on all pages sitewide
+- Encloses the Sites Responsive Logo and Bootstrap Navigation Bar
+- The Bootstrap Navigation Bar is fully responsive, changes to Navbar-Toggle on small screens
+- The Links included are Home, About Us, Classes, Sign Up and Contact Us
+- The navbar has an active class in the HTML to highlight what page the user is browsing

 ### Hero-Image
+- Contains an animated image that introduces the user to the gyms policy of social training
+- Has a fade in animated message box with a button link to the sign up forms

 ### Welcome Section
+- Outlines the Gyms core message with a small paragraph of text
+- Contains an image and background image showing the Gym in action
+- Has a Link Button to meet the Training Team

 ### Training Plan Section
+- Contains three columns with list information detailing the Gyms Training plans
+- Each Column has an SVG image in the background similar to the site logo

 ### About Section
+- Details a short description of the Gym and the equipment offered for use by trainees
+- Shows an image of the gym

 ### Training Team Section
+- Three column layout showing an image of the Gyms Trainers
+- Each image has an overlay which is activated when the user mouses over
+- The overlay details the trainers individual qualifications and experience

 ### Video Section
+- Provides the user with a video tour of the gym facilities

 ### Schedule Section
+- A Responsive Bootstrap form which details the Gym Training times and what is on
+- The form scrolls horizontally at small screen sizes to allow the viewer full view of information

 ### Sign Up Section
+- A Bootstrap Sign up form is included that offer the user to tick which membership offer the prefer

 ### Contact Section
+- A Bootstrap Contact form which alows the user to contact the Gym
+- A Google map is provided allowing the user to located the Gym by address

 ### Footer
+- Includes a column containing links to the Gyms three Social Media accounts
+- Footer links contatining Site Copyright and the Privacy Policy links